flexyourrights/openpolice/README.md

 <a href="https://openpolice.org/code-package-files-folders-and-classes" target="_blank">openpolice.org/code-package-files-folders-and-classes</a>

-More on the SurvLoop level is also starting here: <a href="https://survloop.org/package-files-folders-classes" target="_blank">https://survloop.org/package-files-folders-classes</a>.
+More on the Survloop level is also starting here: <a href="https://survloop.org/package-files-folders-classes" target="_blank">https://survloop.org/package-files-folders-classes</a>.

 # <a name="roadmap"></a>Roadmap